Psycho7/PUBG-Radar/README.md

 This version runs without the spoofing shit in a VM.

+'Fixed' the item locations, still working on it.

 ### Key Kinds

 You can't filter meds and level 3 gear